Anonymous-vmf/fpi-iclr_submission/README.md

 ![alt text](resources/plot_0.0.png)

-and save in a sub-folder of `/results/` named according to the chosen parameters.
+and saved in a sub-folder of `/results/` named according to the chosen parameters.

 ## Compare Boltzmann and von-Mises Fisher Explorations for a range of values